French77/doc-installation-guide/docs/boot.rst

     The grub menu in EFI mode

-5. From one of these menu, press Enter to start Linux Mint from your USB stick (or DVD).
+5. From one of these menu, press :guilabel:`Enter` to start Linux Mint from your USB stick (or DVD).